belkakari/cellular-automata-pytorch/README.md

 # cellular-automata-pytorch

+WiP

-An attempt to recreate results of https://distill.pub/2020/growing-ca/
+An attempt to recreate the results of https://distill.pub/2020/growing-ca/

 Related: